z0al/git-todos/README.md

 ## Features

-* 🙆 Developers friendly
+* :raised_hands: Developers friendly
 * :octocat: Easily import issues from GitHub
-* 📖 Uses plain text file as storage
+* :book: Uses plain text file as storage
-* 🚀 Helps to get things done
+* :rocket: Helps to get things done
-* ✌ Adds a little bit of encouragements
+* :v: Adds a little bit of encouragements

 Interrested to learn more?
 Read the original [blog post]().